zksync-association/zksync-upgrade-verification-tool/README.md

 ***Short version:***

 - **Extended Support for L2 Upgrades**: We plan to expand the capabilities of the Solidity Diff Tool to include Bootloader and DefaultAccount contracts.

-- **User Interface Enhancements**: To improve user experience, an HTML UI will be developed.
-- **Performance & Personalization Optimization**: Efforts will be made to optimize the processing speed and efficiency of the tool.
+- **Improve Error Handling**: We plan to improve error messages and handling throughout the tool.

 We welcome community feedback and suggestions which can be submitted via our GitHub repository.

 ***Extended from notion backlog TBD***

+- **User Interface Enhancements**: To improve user experience, an HTML UI can be developed.

 - **Add File Output Option**: Implementing file output option.